awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 1. Choose **Dedicated Hosts**, **Dedicated Host Reservations**, **Purchase Dedicated Host Reservation**\.

-1. On the **Purchase Dedicated Host Reservation** screen, you can search for available offerings using the default settings or you can specify custom values for the following:
+1. On the **Purchase Dedicated Host Reservation** screen, you can search for available offerings using the default settings, or you can specify custom values for the following:
-   + **Host instance family**—The options listed correspond with the Dedicated Hosts in your account that are not assigned to a reservation\.
+   + **Host instance family**—The options listed correspond with the Dedicated Hosts in your account that are not already assigned to a reservation\.
-   + **Availability Zone**—The Availability Zone of the Dedicated Hosts in your account that aren't assigned to a reservation\.
+   + **Availability Zone**—The Availability Zone of the Dedicated Hosts in your account that aren't already assigned to a reservation\.
    + **Payment option**—The payment option for the offering\.
-   + **Term**—The term of the reservation\.
-Can be one or three years\.
+   + **Term**—The term of the reservation, which can be one or three years\.

 1. Choose **Find offering** and select an offering that matches your requirements\.

-1. Choose the Dedicated Hosts to associate with the reservation and choose **Review**\.
+1. Choose the Dedicated Hosts to associate with the reservation, and then choose **Review**\.

 1. Review your order and choose **Purchase**\.